PRAXIS Test Guide

 • Math – Basic operations, algebra, geometry, measurement, data analysis and probability

-• Writing – Grammar, word choice, mechanics and structure
+• Writing – Grammar, mechanics and structure, revision in context and research skills

-During registration, students can select their preferred format and testing location.
-Students should note that both formats are not available at all testing centers.
-The Praxis I is administered at Prometric Test Centers as well as many colleges and universities.
-Students may register online through Educational Testing Service for the paper test, or over the phone with Prometric Candidate Services (800.853.6773) for the computerized test.
+During registration, students can select their preferred testing location.
+The Praxis Series of Exams is administered at Prometric Test Centers as well as many colleges and universities.
+Students may register online through Educational Testing Service or over the phone with Prometric Candidate Services (800.853.6773).
 Students may also contact a test center directly to register.
-Computerized tests are scheduled by appointment, while paper-based tests are held on pre-scheduled dates throughout the year.

 Praxis II: Subject Assessments